Bratela/facebook/README.md

     cookies.permanent[:current_user] = user.id

-Note that the `:redirect_uri` *is* passed along with the `:authorization_code` as described in the section for [Authentication Users in a Web Application](http://developers.facebook.com/docs/authentication/#authenticating-users-in-a-web-application) otherwise it will be unable to request a valid access token (and subsequent requests will fail)
+Note that the `:redirect_uri` *is* passed along with the `:authorization_code` as described in the section for [Authenticating Users in a Web Application](http://developers.facebook.com/docs/authentication/#authenticating-users-in-a-web-application) otherwise it will be unable to request a valid access token (and subsequent requests will fail)